-- 2.1.1 Each entry shall include one car, a maximum of three drivers, and a maximum of eight crew members who shall be listed on the entry form for that team. - 2.1.2 Drivers may enter and compete in more than one car, but shall nominate, at Registration, the specific car they will compete and score points for PIRELLI GT Challenge Series or Touring Challenge points.
-No GT Challenge Series points shall be earned by these drivers by competing in any car other than the nominated car.
+2.1.1 Each entry shall include one car, a maximum of three drivers, and a maximum of eight crew members who shall be listed on the entry form for that team.

 3 DRIVERS' MEETING

 Each Driver and Crew Chief shall attend the scheduled mandatory drivers' meeting.
 Failure to attend may result in the car starting the race from the back of the grid.